Toronto's most and least expensive neighbourhoods in 2019

 2019: $1,319,000 (9,327)

 There is a lot of noise in those last 5 years.
 You can see sales volumes rebounded in 2019 after a low in 2018.
-The crazy year was 2017, which you will remember things were all hot and heavy for the first 4 months until the Ontario government brought in the Fair Housing Plan and that was enough to radically alter the psychology of the market.
+The crazy year was 2017, which you may remember was all hot and heavy for the first 4 months until the Ontario government brought in the Fair Housing Plan and that was enough to radically alter the psychology of the market.
 So detached volumes dropped in 2017 by 23%, but average prices for all transactions that year increased by 13.5% (driven by early-year transactions).
 Note all years are up from 2016 in price, but in 2019 prices remained flat - on average.

 However, averages can hide a lot of movement beneath.
-There are a couple of different measures that show prices moving upward.
+There are a couple of different measures that show prices are moving upward.

 - The MLS Home Price Index (HPI) single-family detached price for the City of Toronto, which was $1,097,400 for December 2018 and averaged $1,105K for the 12 months of 2018.
 For December 2019 it was up to $1,157,100.